INDUSTRIAL

 |

-Taking into consideration that research into gas / diesel locomotive technology had yet to be perfected, which is why the Kaufman Act specified "electric".
-Other than steam locomotive power, it appeared there was no real alternative other than electric.
+Taking into consideration that research into gas / diesel locomotive technology had yet to lead to a perfected design, which is why the Kaufman Act specified "electric".
+At that time, other than steam locomotive power, it appeared there was no real alternative other than electric.
 Steam power was to be abolished and replaced with electric locomotives, period.
-The Kaufman Act was very specific in its reference to electric locomotives However progressive the Kaufman Act may have been in its initial form, it did not take into account some very serious obstacles, the least of which were to provide power to the stipulated electrically powered locomotives in Manhattan.
+The Kaufman Act was very specific in its reference to electric locomotives.
+However progressive the Kaufman Act may have been in its initial form, it did not take into account some very serious obstacles, the least of which were to provide power to the stipulated electrically powered locomotives in Manhattan.
 To use electric powered locomotives, power must be generated remotely and transmitted either an overhead trolley wire / catenary, or a ground level third rail be used.
-The City of New York already had ordinances on their books prohibiting the use of overhead trolley wire (which is why streetcars / trolleys in Manhattan used underground conduit, battery powered or pulled by cable).
-The reasons for this are understood to be, that the bright bluish-white arc flashes and sparks incurred by use of a trolley wire were a nuisance to residents, especially those with money living in the affluent areas. |
+The City of New York already had ordinances on their books since 1892 prohibiting the use of overhead trolley wire (which is why streetcars / trolleys in Manhattan used underground conduit, battery powered or pulled by cable).
+The reasons for this legislation are understood to be, that the bright bluish-white arc flashes and sparks incurred by use of a trolley wire were a nuisance to residents, especially those with money living in the affluent areas. |

 |